ionic-team/ionic-site/docs/nightly/api/directive/collectionRepeat/index.md

 </h1>

+{% include codepen.html id="mFygh" %}

 `collection-repeat` is a directive that allows you to render lists with thousands of items in them, and experience little to no performance penalty.

 Demo:

 The directive renders onto the screen only the items that should be currently visible.
 So if you have 1,000 items in your list but only ten fit on your screen, collection-repeat will only render into the DOM the ten that are in the current scroll position.

 Here are a few things to keep in mind while using collection-repeat:

 1. The data supplied to collection-repeat must be an array.
 2. You must explicitly tell the directive what size your items will be in the DOM (pixel amount or percentage), using directive attributes (see below).
 3. The elements rendered will be absolutely positioned: be sure to let your CSS work with this (see below).
 4. Keep the HTML of your repeated elements as simple as possible.
 As the user scrolls down, elements will be lazily compiled.
 Resultingly, the more complicated your elements, the more likely it is that the on-demand compilation will cause jankiness in the user's scrolling.
 5. The more elements you render on the screen at a time, the slower the scrolling will be.
 It is recommended to keep grids of collection-repeat list elements at 3-wide or less.
 6. Each collection-repeat list will take up all of its parent scrollView's space.
 If you wish to have multiple lists on one page, put each list within its own
 <a href="/docs/nightly/api/directive/ionScroll/">ionScroll</a> container.